Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Abstract

-\section{Abstract}
+\section{{Abstract}}

-In Yang-Mills gauge theory on a Euclidean Cauchy surface the group of physical gauge symmetries carrying direct empirical significance is often believed to be $\mathcal{G}_\text{DES}=\mathcal{G}^I/\mathcal{G}^\infty_0$, where $\mathcal{G}^I$ is the group of boundary-preserving gauge symmetries and $\mathcal{G}^\infty_0$ is its subgroup of transformations that are generated by the constraints of the theory.
-These groups are identified respectively as the gauge transformations that become constant asymptotically and those that become the identity asymptotically.
-In the Abelian case $G=U(1)$ the quotient is then identified as the group of global gauge symmetries, i.e. $U(1)$ itself.
-However, known derivations of this claim are imprecise, both mathematically and conceptually.
-We derive the physical gauge group rigorously for both Abelian and non-Abelian gauge theory.
-Our main new point is that the requirement to restrict to $\mathcal{G}^I$ does not follow from finiteness of energy only, but also from the requirement that the Lagrangian of Yang-Mills theory be defined on a tangent bundle to configuration space.
-Moreover, by carefully considering the rates of asymptotic behavior of the various types of gauge transformations through conformal methods, we explain why the physical quotient consists precisely of a copy of the global gauge group for every homotopy class.
-Lastly, we consider Yang-Mills-Higgs theory in our framework and show that asymptotic boundary conditions and the physical gauge group differ in the unbroken and broken phases.\footnote{This article grew out of the master thesis of the corresponding author, supervised by the other author and by Sebastian de Haro \cite{borsboom2024spontaneous}.}
+\textbf{\boldmath{ In Yang-Mills theory on a Euclidean Cauchy surface, the physical gauge group is often taken to be $\mathcal{G}^I/\mathcal{G}^\infty_0$, where $\mathcal{G}^I$ consists of boundary-preserving gauge transformations asymptoting to a constant, and $\mathcal{G}^\infty_0$ consists of transformations generated by the Gauss law constraint.
+We rigorously derive this physical gauge group for both Abelian and non-Abelian theories.
+A key result is that restricting to $\mathcal{G}^I$ follows from the structure of the instantaneous state space on which the instantaneous Lagrangian is defined.
+We extend our analysis to Yang-Mills-Higgs theory, showing that boundary conditions and the physical gauge group differ between the unbroken and broken phases.\footnote{This article grew out of the master thesis \cite{borsboom2024spontaneous} of the corresponding author SB, supervised by the other author and by Sebastian de Haro.} }}